 Why DNS Privacy is Especially Important

-Despite the privacy and security enhancements offered by encrypted transport protocols, the DNS resolver's privacy policy is important because the service still has the ability to see, store, or use the DNS query history associated with individual IP addresses, or in some cases, individual devices.
-By Stan Adams in DNS: Strengthening the Weakest Link in Internet Privacy (opens in a new tab)
+Despite the privacy and security enhancements offered by encrypted transport protocols, the DNS resolverās privacy policy is important because the service still has the ability to see, store, or use the DNS query history associated with individual IP addresses, or in some cases, individual devices.

-All of ISP operators can easily get your DNS Query logs.
-If you don't trust your ISP, DO NOT use.
+All ISP operators can easily access your DNS query logs.
+If you donāt trust your ISP, do not use their DNS servers.

 Introduction to DNS Privacy